 Ranked #14 in Education Administration by US News and World Report

-The Department of Educational Policy Studies (EDPS) offers two doctoral programs focused on educational leadership and policy in urban environments—the Educational Organization and Leadership (EOL) concentration of the PhD Policy Studies in Urban Education program, and the EdD Urban Education Leadership program.
+The Department of Educational Policy Studies (EDPS) offers two doctoral programs focused on educational leadership and policy in urban environments—the Education, Leadership, and Policy (ELP) concentration of the PhD Policy Studies in Urban Education program, and the EdD Urban Education Leadership program.
 The EdD program prepares and develops principals and school leaders.
-The EOL concentration prepares and develops students who are interested in pursuing careers in educational research on leadership and policy.
-Graduates of the PhD in EOL have taken positions as faculty and researchers at colleges of universities and leaders of educational policy organizations.
+The ELP concentration prepares and develops students who are interested in pursuing careers in educational research on leadership and policy.
+Graduates of the PhD in ELP have taken positions as faculty and researchers at colleges of universities and leaders of educational policy organizations.

-EOL faculty members have a deep commitment to working with doctoral students as advisors and mentors.
-Faculty members have a strong record of helping EOL students connect with prestigious national opportunities and leading scholars in the field around their research interests.
-For example, several EOL students have been named UCEA Barbara L. Jackson Scholars as part of a program to develop future faculty of color for the field of educational leadership policy, and have participated in the UCEA David L. Clark National Research Seminar in Educational Administration and Policy, which brings together emerging educational administration and policy scholars with established researchers.
-EOL students’ dissertations have also earned national awards and recognition.
+ELP faculty members have a deep commitment to working with doctoral students as advisors and mentors.
+Faculty members have a strong record of helping ELP students connect with prestigious national opportunities and leading scholars in the field around their research interests.
+For example, several ELP students have been named UCEA Barbara L. Jackson Scholars as part of a program to develop future faculty of color for the field of educational leadership policy, and have participated in the UCEA David L. Clark National Research Seminar in Educational Administration and Policy, which brings together emerging educational administration and policy scholars with established researchers.
+ELP students’ dissertations have also earned national awards and recognition.